-BIBL 5308 Synoptic Gospels
+BIBL 5308 Studies in the Synoptic Gospels

 A comparative study of the life of Jesus given in the first three Gospels.
 The events, ministry, and teaching on the Kingdom of God by Jesus in these Gospels are compared to one another in order to appreciate the unique portraits of Him that they provide.
 3 Semester Hours